priv-kweihmann/meta-rubygems/CONTRIBUTING.md

 ## How-To contribute

-Contributions shall be made via pull-requests.
+Contributions are made via pull requests.
 These pull requests shall do the following

-- target branch shall always be `master`
+- target branch is `master`
 - if commits refer to an issue please add `Closes #<issue>` or `Relates to #<issue>` into the commit message e.g.